Kong/kong-license/README.md

 ### 1Password Shared Vault Access

 Before continuing, make sure you have access to the "Github Actions" vault in 1Password.
-You can request access to this vault via the `#it` Kong slack channel.
-There is an example request [here](https://kongstrong.slack.com/archives/C5B4SU6KC/p1615993209037400) that can be referenced if it's not clear what is being requested from the IT team.
+You can request access to this vault via [Kong's IT ServiceDesk](https://kong.freshservice.com/support/home).

-Note that if you have configured your local 1Password with biometric security (e.g. Apple Face ID), this is not supported by the license script.
-You will have to add your accounts to the 1Password CLI tool [manually](https://developer.1password.com/docs/cli/sign-in-manually).

 ### Installation